Last Updated on January 16, 2023 by Grow with Bovees

 Raising the surface level of your yard where the roots are exposed may be a lengthy process that yields results after a few years.

-You can remove tree roots by making sure that you only cut roots that are outside of the drip line of the tree or by taking the diameter of the tree and multiplying it by 10.
+You can remove the tree’s roots by making sure that you only cut any that are outside the dripline of the tree or by taking the diameter of the tree and multiplying it by 10.